wuPiotrek/library/README.md

 # Library Console Application 📚

 Welcome to the **Library Console Application**, a simple and intuitive console-based program written in Java.
-This project provides basic functionality for managing users, books and magazines, making it an excellent starting point for learning Java and object-oriented programming.
+This project provides basic functionality for managing users, books and magazines, making it an excellent starting point for learning Java and object-oriented programming .

 ---